Lifearafter/ML_Portfolio/README.md

 This is a portfolio for CS 4375 - Machine Learning.

+In this portfolio, I explored various machine learning approaches using a range of tools.
+Specifically, I leveraged R to implement a variety of machine learning algorithms in the first part, and utilized Python for the same purpose in the second part.
+For the third section, I delved into deep learning with TensorFlow Keras.
+Through this process, I deepened my understanding of R, enhanced my Python proficiency, and gained significant experience with TensorFlow and deep learning.
+I also honed my ability to evaluate model outputs and optimize their performance.
+Given the considerable time required to train some models, I developed stronger time management skills, and learned how to work effectively under pressure, balancing this project with other demanding assignments.

 ## Overview of ML

 This document contains my understanding of general ML topics and definitions.